zhangqinghua/hexo/source/_posts/Spring Tutorial/Building REST services with Spring.md

 In fact, what we have built so far is better described as **RPC** (Remote Procedure Call 远程过程调用).
 That's because there is no way to know how to interact with this service.
 If you published this today, you'd also have to write a document or host a developer's portal somewhere with all the details.

 This **statement** (报告) of Roy Fielding may further lend a clue (线索) to the difference between **REST** and **RPC**:

-- I am getting frustrated by the number of people calling any HTTP-based interface a REST API.
-Today's example is the socialSite REST API.
+> I am getting frustrated (沮丧) by the number of people calling any HTTP-based interface a REST API.
+Today's example is the socialsite (社交网站) REST API.
 That is RPC.
 It screams RPC.
 There is so much coupling on display that it should be given an X rating.
--
+> What needs to be done to make the REST architectural (建筑) ssyle clear on the notion that hypertext is a constraint?